 C&S Engineers, a recognized leader in the sound-insulation industry, was chosen to administer the Louisville QuieterHome® Program through a competitive bidding process in 2007.
 Since 1968, the C&S Companies have earned a solid reputation for quality engineering, architectural and construction services.
 They have successfully completed—or are in the process of working on—16 similar residential sound insulation programs in cities including Boca Raton, Cleveland, Cincinnati, Detroit and San Diego.
 C&S also is working with several local consultants to implement the QuieterHome® Program, including: Godsey & Associates (architectural design), Mathis & Sons (construction inspection), Micro-Analytics (environmental), Guthre Mayes (community outreach) and Seiller Waterman, LLC (agreements & easements).

-If you have additional questions, or would like more information, please contact the Quieter Home® Program’s project manager toll-free at (866) 345-4445 or (502) 636-2448.
+If you have additional questions, or would like more information, please contact the Quieter Home® Program’s project manager at (502) 636-2448.
 You may email the project manager at firstname.lastname@example.org